Course summary

 International applicants

-Applicants who do not have English as their first language will be required to demonstrate an approved level of proficiency in the use of the English language.
 All international applicants need to be aware that the English language requirements to attend Solent University, and the English language requirements to obtain a visa from the Home Office, may be different.
 This means that if you meet the Solent University language requirement to gain a place on the course, you may still have to meet additional requirements to be granted with a visa by the Home Office.
-PART-TIME - applicants who require a CAS to study will not be able to obtain a visa for part-time so will need to consider the full-time course.
+We strongly advise all applicants to visit the Home Office website which outlines all the requirements for a successful visa application and to take a look at our course entry statement document.

 Entry requirements